Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. The Agatha Christie Mile

+The first of our Torquay car-free adventures.
 Along Torquay’s seafront, between the Grand and Imperial Hotels, this short literary trail with seven plaques takes you past city sights relating to the queen of crime’s life and works.
 Agatha Christie spent her honeymoon night at the Grand Hotel on Christmas Eve 1914 and Archie had proposed to her after a Wagner concert at the Pavillion.
 She roller-skated on Princess Pier and swam at Beacon Cove.

 - The Grand Hotel is a minute’s walk from Torquay Railway station.
 Turn right towards the seafront and you’ll see it ahead.
 Guests can still stay in the Agatha Christie Suite.